Consumer spending outpaced income — again

 Ski and Snowboard already oversees a bunch of other Olympic action sports, including half-pipe snowboarding, aerials, and free ski.

 Adding a handful of elite surfers to the mix makes sense, Goldschmidt says.
+Those athletes can take advantage of the group's hefty economy of scale.

 The doctors, the medical staff, the rehabbing experts, the trainers.

 We have all the office and back-end support.
+And Gold Schmidt says acquiring a non-snow-dependent sport like surfing would make U.S.

 ski and snowboard more attractive for marketing.

+That only benefits the athletes in the sports.
 It means that we can invest more back, deploy more resources to help at the grassroots level and help these elite athletes achieve their dreams.

 But a lot of folks in the Southern California surf community are not interested in what the Utah-based group has to offer.
+We wish you all the luck with what you're doing with ski and Snowboard.

+Leave us alone.
 Thank you very much.

+Goodbye.
 This is Ian Cairns, a former champion surfer and coach.

 Cairns is backing a competing bid to oversee the Olympic team from the San Clemente-based nonprofit USA Surfing.

-Ski and Snowboard is trying to skim the cream off the top by only representing surfing's top athletes.
+In his view, US Ski and Snowboard is trying to skim the cream off the top by only representing surfing's top athletes.

 They're going to take the commercial rights and they're going to put those dollars into their infrastructure.

-That could mean millions, both in commercial rights and in direct funding from the Olympic Committee, that would not go to support USA Surfing and its program of developing young athletes to compete on the world stage.
+That could mean millions both in commercial rights and in direct funding from the Olympic Committee, that would not go to support USA Surfing and its program of developing young athletes to compete on the world stage.

 USA Surfing helped get the sport into the Olympics in the first place at the 2021 Tokyo Games.
+But then the group had some financial troubles and they voluntarily gave up managing the U.S.

-Now USA Surfing says it's cleaned up its books, has new management, and does not want to miss out on the world's biggest spotlight on their home turf.
+surf team for the Paris Games.
+Now USA Surfing says it's cleaned up its books, has new management, and does not not want to miss out on the world's biggest spotlight on their home turf.

-Vipe Desai heads the Surf Industry Members Association, which is also backing USA surfing.
+This is about local jobs, the local economy, local businesses.
+Vipe Desai heads the Surf Industry Members Association, which is also backing USA Surfing.

-If this money gets transferred out of state, that's not going going to service the sport or the culture or the industry.
+If this money gets transferred out of state, that's not going to service the sport or the culture or the industry.

-Olympic and Paralympic Committee will soon decide which of the two organizations gets the bid: USA Surfing or U.S.
+Olympic and Paralympic Committee will soon decide which of the two organizations gets the bid: USA Surfing or U.S. Ski and Snowboard.

 This final note on the way out today saw this in the Associated Press.
+House flipping is just not what it used to be.

 This spring, the typical home flip, resulted in a 25% return before expenses.

-That's the lowest profit margin for flips since 2008, according to Atom, a real estate data company.
+That's the lowest profit margin for flips since 2008, according to Adam, a real estate data company.
+There are a few things going on here.

 Climbing home prices make the initial investment difficult.

+Even properties that need work cost a lot these days.
 And there's a shortage of entry-market homes, which makes competition tough.

 Our theme music was composed by BJ Lederman.
+Marketplace's executive producer is Nancy Fergali.

 Joanne Griffith is the chief content officer.

 Neil Scarborough is the vice president and general manager.
+And I'm Kristen Schwab.

+Have a great weekend.
 We will be back here on Monday.

-This is APM.
+This is 8 p.m.